 Osteoporosis (bone loss) prevention: Act today!

-If you’re in your teens, twenties, and thirties you probably haven’t given bone loss much thought.
+If you’re in your teens, twenties, or thirties you probably haven’t given bone loss much thought.

 But you are probably not too concerned about personal bone loss.